Leucotrichum: Taxonomy

 Leucotrichum was established in 2010 and has about six currently recognized species.
 The type species for the genus is Leucotrichum organense.
 Four of the species had been in Lellingeria, and one, Leucotrichum mortonii, had been in the defunct genus Xiphopteris.

 In 2004, a phylogenetic study of DNA sequences of grammitids showed that a few species of Lellingeria are not closely related to the others.
 They are sister to a clade of 26 species which at that time were in the genus Terpsichore.
 This was confirmed six years later in another molecular phylogenetic study on the grammitids.
 In 2010, four species from Lellingeria and one from Xiphopteris were transferred to the new genus Leucotrichum.
 The clade of 26 species that is sister to Leucotrichum was named as a new genus, Alansmia, in 2011.

 Species

-As of April 2025, the Checklist of Ferns and Lycophytes of the World accepted the following species:
+As of April 2025, the Checklist of Ferns and Lycophytes of the World accepted the following six species: